sarahciston/codingcare/_drafts/unraveling-vo.md

 <!-- Codes for (Un)Raveling -->

+My mother had a pin cushion that looked like a bright red tomato.
+I rarely saw it, because she rarely sewed.
+When the tomato pincushion would appear, my favorite thing was to draw out and re-stick her needles and pins.
+Its needles had stray thread still waving from their eyelets, clipped after their last missions ages ago.
+It had a tiny strawberry companion tied to the top, and I was not sure then the strawberry's job, but to delight me.
+Strawberries and tomatoes were two of my favorite foods, when they weren't used for sewing, and I can remember being delighted by their presence and hers as she went about her repairs.
+I remember the heft of the tomato and the feel of the sound of the pins and needles as they were inserted.
+I have no positive associations with sewing (my mother seemed miserable the whole time), but sticking and unsticking that pincushion was a [sacred ritual/meditation].
+The whole contraption seemed dropped in from a fairy planet for how out of context it felt to me and how magical I felt while holding it.
+I was spell-casting without the spells.
+I have disregarded all notions since then, until about a year ago when I began obsessively crocheting.

 <!-- >"It seems necessary and impossible to rewrite the default grammar of agency."  -->
 <!-- ><footer>–Jane Bennett [-@bennettVibrantMatterPolitical2010]</footer> -->